phetsims/phet-info/deployment-info/sim_deployment.md

        means that these branches should have the same shas (not always true in practice, but mostly accurate, so check your shas).
 Make sure that all of your commits are cherry-picked onto that branch too (if they apply), so that the branches stay in sync.
 * **PRODUCTION**: Update the QA credits before continuing.
+* **PHET PRODUCTION_FIRST**: Complete the simulation master checklist (often an issue in the sim repo).
+Notably, this includes adding a screenshot so that thumbnails and the twitter card are properly generated in the initial deployment.

 ## Step 2.
 Update the version number in package.json
 Use version names of the following form: